PI: Joseph M. Barnby

-As a cognitive and computational scientist I am interested in developing better theories of the brain and behavioural basis of social interaction, how these might be used to explain and treat psychiatric and neurological disorders, and improve artificial systems.
+As a cognitive and computational scientist, I am interested in developing better theories of the brain and the behavioural basis of social interaction, and how these might be used to explain and treat psychiatric and neurological disorders.

-My group develops mathematical models and empirical experiments to study complex cognitive processes within social [multi-agent] interaction.
+My group develops computational models and empirical experiments to study complex cognitive processes within social [multi-agent] interaction.

-I currently hold appointments as a Strategic Senior Research Fellow at the Centre for AI and Machine Learning and Associate Professor/Senior Lecturer at King’s College London.
-I am part of the FENS-Kavli Network of Excellence as a FENS-Kavli Scholar and the founder & CEO of Hypatia – a focused research organisation creating tools to improve the interpretability of biological and synthetic data.
+I currently hold appointments as an AI+ Senior Fellow and Associate Professor at King’s College London, as well as a Strategic Senior Research Fellowship at the Centre for AI and Machine Learning.
+I am part of the FENS-Kavli Network of Excellence as a FENS-Kavli Scholar and the founder & PI at Hypatia – a focused research organisation creating tools to improve psychiatric treatment outcomes.

 Core Team